Sat 15th December

 A common thread linking our core curriculum, pastoral care and education values is a philosophical approach to behaviour management known as ‘Restorative Practices’.
 Restorative Practices enables students to explore harm that has been caused in conflict situations and to find common solutions for a positive way forward.
 This approach is effective in providing students with the skills required to resolve conflict situations and develop positive relationships.

-The Head of Middle School has specific responsibility for the educational well-being of all students in the Middle School ensuring operational processes of the Middle School Precinct are aligned with best-practice delivery models.
-The Head of Middle School is also the Year 9 Co-ordinator and is supported by a Year Level Co-ordinator for Years 7 and 8, to deliver effective pastoral care to all students.
+The Middle School has specific responsibility for the educational well-being of all students in the Middle School ensuring operational processes of the Middle School Precinct are aligned with best-practice delivery models.
+The Head of School is supported by a Year Level Co-ordinator for Years 7, 8 and 9, to deliver effective pastoral care to all students.
 The Director of Studies, Mr Stephen Monk, has overall responsibility for the